Baldomo/makesh/README.md

 ```
 > **Note:** see `makesh/generate.sh --help` for more information and CLI options.

-This will create a simple `make.sh` file in your current directory (using `pwd`) with the basic imports and a default target.
+This will create a simple `make` shell script in your current directory (using `pwd`) with the basic imports and a default target.
 You will only need to write your build targets as explained in the rest of the documentation, `makesh` will take care of the CLI and utilities.

 A `.shellcheckrc` will also be generated alongside the script with useful defaults for Shellcheck users (mainly to disable [SC2317](https://github.com/koalaman/shellcheck/wiki/SC2317)).
 This is the default behaviour but it can be disabled using the corresponding CLI flag.